ledell/cvAUC/README.md

 ## Using cvAUC

-Here is a quick demo of how you can use the package.
-In this example we do the following:
+Here is a demo of how you can use the package, along with some benchmarks of the speed of the method.
+For a simpler example that runs faster, you can check out the help files for the various functions inside the R package.

+In this example of the `ci.cvAUC()` function, we do the following:

 - Load an i.i.d. data set with a binary outcome.
 - We will use 10-fold cross-validation, so we need to divide the indices randomly into 10 folds.
 In this step, we [stratify](http://en.wikipedia.org/wiki/Stratified_sampling) the folds by the outcome variable.
 Stratification is not necessary, but is commonly performed in order to create validation folds with similar distributions.
 This information is stored in a 10-element list called `folds`.
 Below, the function that creates the folds is called `.cvFolds`.

 - For the v<sup>th</sup> iteration of the cross-validation (CV) process, fit a model on the training data (i.e. observations in folds `{1,...,10}\v`) and then using this saved fit, generate predicted values for the observations in the v<sup>th</sup> validation fold.
-The `.doFit` function below does this procedure.
+The `.doFit()` function below does this procedure.
 In this example, we use the [Random Forest](http://en.wikipedia.org/wiki/Random_forest) algorithm.
-- Next, the `.doFit` function is applied across all 10 folds to generate the predicted values for the observations in each validation fold.
+- Next, the `.doFit()` function is applied across all 10 folds to generate the predicted values for the observations in each validation fold.
 - These predicted values are stored in vector called `predictions`, in the original order of the training observations..
-- Lastly, we use the `ci.cvAUC` function to calculate CV AUC and to generate a 95% confidence interval for this CV AUC estimate.
+- Lastly, we use the `ci.cvAUC()` function to calculate CV AUC and to generate a 95% confidence interval for this CV AUC estimate.

 First, we define a few utility functions: